 How to be a Snow Angel

 What does it take to be a Snow Angel?
-All you have to do is adopt a sidewalk this winter and keep it clear.
+All you have to do is adopt a sidewalk and keep it clear.
 Watch for people in your neighbourhood who could use help removing snow from their sidewalks and driveways and ask if you can lend them a hand.

 Nominate your Snow Angel